smoothdesigns/wa-timetable/readme.txt

 1. This is a screenshot of the timetable displayed on a page.

 == Changelog ==
-= 2.0.3 =
-* Resolved "Plugin not found" error by fixing an object-to-array conversion issue.
-* Added support for banners by updating readme.txt format and PHP parsing logic.
-* Corrected text formatting and list display issues in the "View details" page.
-* Eliminated the duplicate "View details" link.
-* Updated GitHub username from smoothdeisgns to smoothdesigns.

 = 2.0.2 =
 * Switched to self-contained GitHub updater class.
 * Removed external dependency to `plugin-update-checker` library.